 1 cup of dressed periwinkle (if you have access to them)

 1 cooking spoon of Dry blended crayfish powder

 2 cooking spoons of palm oil (add more if you desire)

 Wash the beef, shaki, stockfish, snail, periwinkle and kpomo and place in a pot to boil with salt, chilli powder and seasoning cubes.
 Check on each item and if anyone becomes soft quicker than the others, take it out till the others are softer then pour them back in the pot.

 Shred and Pound the afang leaves till a smooth mashed texture is achieved.
 You may wish to chop the yellow pepper and pound with the afang once it is almost ready.
 (Side note: if you do not have a mortar and pestle, you can improvise by placing the shredded afang leaves in a blender with a little water and blend for 20 seconds.
 It may not come out as mashed as the pounded version)

 Wash the water leaves or spinach and shred and set aside.

-Add the blended dry crayfish and more seasoning if necessary.
+Add the blended dry crayfish, shrimp if you have and more seasoning if necessary.

-Add the palm oil to the liquid and allow to simmer for 2 minutes.
+Pour in the palm oil to the stock and allow to simmer for 2 minutes.

 Add the water leaf or spinach and immediately add the pounded Afang leaves and stir in.